 • U.S. Citizenship or Legal Permanent Residency: The sponsor must be either a U.S. citizen or a green card holder.
 Visa holders are generally not eligible to sponsor an immigrant for a green card.

-• Age Requirement: The sponsor must be at least 18 years old at the time of filing the sponsorship application (Form I-130 for family-based green cards or equivalent forms for other types of visas).
+• Age Requirement: A US Citizen has to be at least 18 years of age to sponsor a spouse but over the age of 21 to sponsor a parent or a sibling (Form I-130 for family-based green cards or equivalent forms for other types of visas).

 • Proof of Domicile: The sponsor should be living in the United States or its territories.
 Proof of domicile may include documents such as utility bills, a lease agreement, or a mortgage contract showing your U.S. residence.